General editor vs purpose-built clipping pipeline.

 Teams who need a collaborative browser editor for many kinds of video work beyond clipping.

 Kapwing is an excellent general-purpose editor, and if your team edits many kinds of video, it earns its seat pricing.
-But if your job is 'long video in, viral shorts out', Katto's purpose-built pipeline — scoring, multi-layout reframe, and direct publishing to 7 platforms — does it faster and for less.
+But if your job is 'long video in, viral shorts out', Katto's purpose-built pipeline, scoring, multi-layout reframe, and direct publishing to 7 platforms, does it faster and for less.
 Many creators use Kapwing for bespoke edits and Katto for the weekly clipping grind.
+On a flat €12 a month for 25 videos, with scoring, multi-layout reframe, and captions in 99 languages, Katto handles the weekly clipping grind while Kapwing stays your editor for bespoke work.

 2 free videos every month.
 See for yourself how Katto compares.